TASRobotics/master-guide/guide/github-guide/04-commits.md

 Drive slower in autonomous mode
 Self-destruct when red button is pressed
 ```

+- the following example commit messages don't use conventional commits because this document was made before we started using them

 Commit messages should be descriptive.
 Here are some good commit messages: